ayang629/IoT_Messaging_Brokers/README.md

 	other Node-related dependencies are included in the package.json (downloaded into the node_modules folder)

-The brokers take one of 3 options: mosca, mosquitto, and ponte.
+About the available brokers: mosca, mosquitto, and ponte.

 	The mosquitto broker is a barebones broker that listens on port 1883 by default.